 Peer tutors are Groups students who have earned a B+ or higher in a specific course and volunteer for the Groups Scholars Program to tutor fellow students.
 Tutors are typically needed in math, biology, chemistry, computer science, psychology, economics, business (A100 and K201), French, Spanish, statistics, and anatomy.
-Contact LeAnna Level at email@example.com for additional information.
+Contact Suparna Bose at firstname.lastname@example.org for additional information.

 Chi Alpha Epsilon is a National Honor Society that recognizes the academic achievements of students admitted to colleges and universities through nontraditional criteria.
 The IU chapter, Alpha Delta, recognizes Groups Scholars who display outstanding academic achievement and strong leadership skills to serve as role models.
-Contact Reinaldi Marquez at firstname.lastname@example.org for additional information.
+Contact Detra Carter at email@example.com for additional information.

 IU Bloomington is full of people who want to put you on the path to a successful career.
 Your academic advisors, career advisors, and IU support programs help you excel academically, graduate on time, find your ideal degree, and get on track to your dream career.
 Visit the Career Development Center to take the first step to your future!